Document Type : Research Paper

 Authors

-1 Faculty of Islamic Studies and Economics, Imam Sadiq University, Tehran, Iran
+1 Associated Professor in Economics.
+Faculty of Islamic Studies and Economics.
+Imam Sadiq University, Tehran, Iran.

-2 Faculty of Islamic Studies and Economics, Imam Sadiq University.
-Tehran.
-Iran
+2 Associated Professor in Economics.
+Faculty of Islamic Studies and Economics, Imam Sadiq University, Tehran, Iran.

-3 Associate Professor, Faculty of Islamic Studies and Economics, Imam Sadiq University, Tehran, Iran
+3 PHD Student.
+Faculty of Islamic Studies and Economics, Imam Sadiq University, Tehran, Iran.

 Abstract